rails/rails/guides/source/security.md

 Including a nonce (a random value) in the session solves replay attacks.
 A nonce is valid only once, and the server has to keep track of all the valid nonces.
 It gets even more complicated if you have several application servers (mongrels).
 Storing nonces in a database table would defeat the entire purpose of CookieStore (avoiding accessing the database).

-The best _(highlight)solution against it is not to store this kind of data in a session, but in the database_.
+The best _solution against it is not to store this kind of data in a session, but in the database_.
 In this case store the credit in the database and the logged_in_user_id in the session.

 ### Session Fixation